-- Efficient x-ray detection at high energies (>15keV) - GHz, Multiple frames & high data rate, fast detection
+- Efficient x-ray detection at high energies (>15keV) - GHz, Multiple frames & high data rate, fast detection by removing uncertainties arising from variations in target and laser conditions.

-Developing higher energy X-ray detectors with multi-frame capability is important for several HED facilities around the world.
-Such a capability would allow observation of the evolution of a single driven target down to the sub-ns timescale, which would increase the quality of data both by combining what would be a multi-shot sequence into one and by removing uncertainties arising from variations in target and laser conditions.
 There would be similar advantages for HED science in NNSA missions, for example time resolved diffraction for diagnosing material properties of shocked materials at high strain rates.
-A high Q/E detector at > 10keV with <nanosecond frame duration that could provide multiple frames would reduce the number of experiments required to map out material phase space as a function of material pressure.
+A high Q/E detector at $> 10\text{keV}$ with <nanosecond frame duration that could provide multiple frames would reduce the number of experiments required to map out material phase space as a function of material pressure.
 This would reduce both the cost of experiments and reduce uncertainties arising from comparing trends across multiple experiments.